michaeld55/Property_HW/hw_CRUD_quiz.md

 Q11.
 What are their return values?

-They return either the whole property or NIL if there is no property.
+They return either the property that matches the search or NIL if there is no property.